University campus near Klamath Falls, Oregon

 Notable Cyber Incidents in the Klamath Falls Area

-Cyber threats are not abstract risks for Klamath Falls — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Klamath Falls metro area:
+Cyber threats aren't abstract risks for Klamath Falls, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Klamath Falls metro area:

 Cybersecurity Job Market in the Klamath Falls metro area